 What is Osmo Words?

 Osmo Words is a free app.
 This game uses alphabet tiles to play.
 You can use free, premade games or even make your own customized games.
 You can check out how to make customized learning activities using Words here.
+These are just some of the reasons teachers and students LOVE using Osmo in the classroom!

 What is Osmo Numbers?

 Osmo Numbers is also a free app.
-This game uses number tiles and domino type number tiles.
+This game uses number tiles and domino-type number tiles.
 This game has many levels.
 It covers counting, making number sets, and addition.

 What is the Problem?